vegetable2020/zgsm-backend-deploy/docs/deploy-faq.md

 1. Connect to the backend deployment server and enter the `higress` container using docker command
 2. Navigate to the `/var/log/higress` directory and check the `gateway.log` content

-### Issue 5: How to configure CoStrict to support image messages for newly added image-capable models

-**Solution**:

-1. First, ensure the model has image support capability
-2. Access `higress` page, go to **Plugin Configuration -> AI Quota Management**
-3. Click **"Configuration"** to enter the configuration page, select **"YAML View"** to display in yaml format, find the image-capable model configuration in the "providers" configuration item, and modify the "supportsImages" configuration to "true"
-4. After modification, click **Settings -> Provider** in the CoStrict plugin, and click **"Refresh Models"**

 ---

 ## 7. Conversation Related Errors